The Bible Is All About Relationships

 God’s teaching on relationships is consistently three dimensional.
-In passage after passage, he tells us how to relate to him (love, trust, worship, obey), how to engage ourselves (know yourself, self-control, put off/put on), and how to relate to our neighbors (love, serve, encourage, forgive).
+In passage after passage, he tells us how to be faithful to him (love, trust, worship, obey), how to discipline ourselves (know yourself, self-control, put off/put on), and how to serve our neighbors (love, pray, encourage, forgive).

 Many passages in the Bible go a “full 360.”
 They start with a focus on God, then teach how we are to manage ourselves and look out for our neighbors, and then close the circle by focusing back on God.
 We see this pattern in passages like Exodus 20:1-21, Philippians 2:1-11, and Ephesians 4:30-32, which reads :

 “And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.

 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.

 Be kind to one another, tender-hearted, forgiving one another,

 as God in Christ forgave you.“

 Passages in the Bible that talk about God are intended to inspire and motivate us.
 These passages encourage us by reminding us what God is like, what he has done, and what he promises to do for us and through us.
 In these “360” passages, God gives us a double dose of motivation: having two opportunities to reflect on how he loves and serves us, we can be doubly motivated to love and serve others the same way.